Christiaan Eijkman: Later life and death

 He died in Utrecht, on 5 November 1930, after a protracted illness.

 Awards and legacy

 In 1907, Eijkman was appointed Member of the Royal Netherlands Academy of Arts and Sciences, after having been Correspondent since 1895.
 The Dutch Government conferred upon him several orders of knighthood, whereas on the occasion of the 25th anniversary of his professorship a fund was established to enable the awarding of the Eijkman Medal.
 But the crown of all his work was the award of the Nobel Prize in 1929.

 Eijkman was holder of the John Scott Medal, Philadelphia, and foreign associate of the National Academy of Sciences in Washington.
 He was also honorary fellow of the Royal Sanitary Institute in London.

+Eijkman crater on the far side of the Moon was named after him in 1970.
 To honor his dedication, the government of Indonesia named his research center on pathology and bacteriology the Eijkman Institute for Molecular Biology.

 Personal life

 In 1883, before his departure to the Indies, Eijkman married Aaltje Wigeri van Edema, who died in 1886.
 In Batavia, Professor Eijkman married Bertha Julie Louise van der Kemp in 1888; a son, Pieter Hendrik, who became a physician, was born in 1890.